Devon Windsor

 Devon Elizabeth Windsor (born March 7, 1994) is an American fashion model, best known for her work with Victoria's Secret, having walked in their annual fashion show from 2013 to 2018.

 Born and raised in St. Louis, Missouri, Windsor began her modeling career at the age of 14 after being discovered by a local photographer.
 She gained prominence in the fashion industry after signing with IMG Models and walking for high-profile designers such as Prada, Chanel, and Versace.
 Windsor has appeared in numerous international editions of Vogue, Elle, and Harper's Bazaar, and has been featured in campaigns for brands like Michael Kors, Balmain, and H&M.

 In 2019, she launched her own swimwear line, Devon Windso.
 Outside of modeling, Windsor has ventured into television, appearing on shows like Model Squad and Master Chef Celebrity Showdown, and made her film debut in Brawl in Cell Block 99 (2017).
 She married businessman Jonathan Barbara in 2019, and the couple has two children.

 Early life and education

 Devon Windsor was born and raised in St. Louis, Missouri.
 She is the daughter of Charles and Lisa Windsor, and has one sister, Alexandra.
-Windsor attended high school at Mary Institute and St. Louis Country Day School, where she played JV field hockey, lacrosse, and tennis.
+Windsor attended high school at Mary Institute and St. Louis Country Day School, where she played junior varsity field hockey, lacrosse, and tennis.